caltontrav/Jelani-stadium-management-system/README.md

 - **Ticket cancellation** - contains a cancellation button incase user decides to cancel the ticket.

 - **Ticket update** - Contains an update where user is able to update his/her details on the ticket.

+#### 1. Authentication module

+- login page
+   Provides user with text fields where they can enter the username and passwords.

+- Provides a button where user can login to the system.

+- Has a registration button that enables a new user to regester and be part of the system.

+- This page also enables user after login to be able to edit their profiles.

+- It also enables user to change their password and username after login.

 ## SOFTAWARE DESIGN DESCRIPTION